-Make Mirai Cluster
+make_cluster Make Mirai Cluster

-make_cluster creates a cluster of type 'miraiCluster', which may be used as a cluster object for any function in the parallel base package such as clusterApply or parLapply.
+make_cluster creates a cluster of type 'miraiCluster', which may be used as a cluster object for any function in the parallel base package such as parallel::clusterApply() or parallel::parLapply().

 stop_cluster stops a cluster created by make_cluster.